Business Entrepreneurs Passion: Real Costs & First Paid Jobs (UK)

 • Start a business with minimal capital and potential for high earnings.

-• Identify a need in the market and validate your idea with a small group of people.
+• Identify a need in the market and validate your idea.

 • Develop a clear offer and unique selling proposition (USP).